 Progress Note, Podia try

 Final Report Example of Post-op Documentation: Your Institution's Report May Look Different

 fractures continue to co signs of callus formation options.
-I would recommend out of it at this point.
-However, we also discussificate the bone healing would require an out-of this time.
-We will conting the point or any agging hardware failure, ongoing progression of healing the potential to be covered discussed taking a vital but patient would like to tings with today.
-It is important he not push his activity level as he describes he has done, thigher risk of hardware failure and need for revisional surgery.
-While the 2nd and 4th metatarsal possibilities in and appear to be essentially nearly healed at this point, there have not been obvious nor further healing to the 3rd metatarsal fracture site over the last month.
-We discussed treatment mend that he remain in the short boot or postop shoe at this point.
-I did not want him ambulating ewould actually prefer the boot as opposed to the postop shoe at this point and will continue with ed that in the setting of delayed healing, we can consider an external bone stimulator to help and process.
-I would not anticipate a bone stimulator to be covered by insurance at this point, which pocket cost for the patient if we were to pursue that at this time.
+I would recommout of it at this point.
+He boot.
+We also discuss facilitate the bone health would require an out-of this time.
+We will conting greater than 20 pounds work duties or having a at this point or any agg hardware failure, ongoing progression of healing the potential to be cover discussed taking a vital but patient would like to tings with today.
+It is important he not push his activity level as he describes he has done, at higher risk of hardware failure and need for revisional surgery.
+While the 2nd and 4th metatarsal possibilities in and appear to be essentially nearly healed at this point, there have not been obvious on or further healing to the 3rd metatarsal fracture site over the last month.
+We discussed treatment immend that he remain in the short boot or postop shoe at this point.
+I did not want him ambulating le would actually prefer the boot as opposed to the postop shoe at this point and will continue with ed that in the setting of delayed healing, we can consider an external bone stimulator to help ing process.
+I would not anticipate a bone stimulator to be covered by insurance at this point, which imported the patient if we were to pursue that at this time.
 Patient is not interested in that at nue with work restrictions to consist of protected weightbearing in the open-toed boot with no lifting in No pushing or pulling maneuvers.
 Patient is instructed to inform my clinic if he is struggling with any issues with these restrictions.
-Once again, he is to abstain from any weightbearing out of boot ressive or exacerbating activities even in the boot, both of which could place him at higher risk of any delayed union or nonunion which could require revisional surgery.
-If we fail to continue to see at the 3rd metatarsal fracture site, we will consider external bone stimulator options once this has ared from an insurance standpoint.
+Once again, he is to abstain from any weightbearing out of boot ressive or exacerbating activities even in the boot, both of which could place him at higher risk of ing delayed union or nonunion which could require revisional surgery.
+If we fail to continue to see at the 3rd metatarsal fracture site, we will consider external bone stimulator options once this has exed from an insurance standpoint.
 We discussed other potential barriers to bone healing.
 I min D3 supplement on a daily basis.
 We could also further evaluate with vitamin D lab work today of wait on that.
-Patient will contact me with any issues prior to being seen back in 1 month with addiographs of the left foot at that time.
+Patient will contact me with any issues prior to being seen back in 1 month with

 Signature Line

-Completed Action Lis t :
+Completed Action Lis it:

 P ro gress Note.
-Podiatry • • • F ,
+Podiatry ·· P: A00 2 1010, 1 001001